AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Intro_Web_APIs/README.md

 <br>
 <input type="range" min="0" max="1" step="0.01" value="1" class="volume">
 ```
 We, first of all, include an `<audio>` element with which we embed an MP3 into the page.
 We don't include any default browser controls.
-Next, we include a [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) that we'll use to play and stop the music, and an [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) element of type range, which we'll use to adjust the volume of the track while it's playing.
+Next, we include a [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) that we'll use to play and stop the music, and an [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) element of type "range", which we'll use to adjust the volume of the track while it's playing.

 Next, let's look at the JavaScript for this example.